What is National Talent Search Exam (NTSE)? - Scholarship Amount, Official Website and Pattern

 How to Apply NTSE Exam?

-• Form Filling: After downloading the form candidate must carefully fill in the required details such as personal information, educational details, school information, caste, photograph, etc. and attach the necessary documents with the form.
+• Fill the Application Form: After downloading the form candidates have to carefully fill in the required details like personal information, educational details, school information, caste, photo etc. and attach the required documents with the form.

-• Application Fees: A nominal fee according to the state requirements must be paid while submitting the application form.
+• Application Fee: A nominal fee is charged as per the requirements of your state while submitting the application form.

 State & UT SCERT Lists